Last Updated | November 17, 2023

 Moreover, both types of users- patients and providers- also get the advantage of making virtual consultation scheduling within the system.

-Despite Epic ensuring the user-friendliness, many users report the system to be cumbersome.
+Despite Epic ensuring user-friendliness, many users report the system to be cumbersome.
 It often becomes hard to navigate options on Epic due to the large number of functionalities it incorporates.

 Since the needs of healthcare organizations require a simple EHR system, Epic’s complex design may make things difficult for healthcare users.